JackyKeng/react-chat-firebase/README.md

 ### `Configure firebase configuration`

-Go to [Firebase](https://firebase.google.com/), register a new account to procced for configuration.\
+Go to [Firebase](https://firebase.google.com/), register new account to procced for configuration.\
 In this demo we are using Cloud Firestore to manage collections.
 Create a new Cloud Firestore and replace the configuration below

 ```js